Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 #### Style Variations/Sections (A,B,C,D)
 Press either strum paddle alone to control the style variations.

-When the first paddle is moved **down** on its own, OrinAyo will cycles the style variations A-->B-->C-->D-->A.  When it is moved **up**, OrinAyo will cycles back down from A<--B<--C<--D<--A.
+When the first paddle is moved **down** on its own, Orin Ayo will cycles the style variations A-->B-->C-->D-->A.  When it is moved **up**, Orin Ayo will cycles back down from A<--B<--C<--D<--A.

 When the second paddle is moved **down**, then it will play a fill for the current playing variation.
 When it is moved **up**, then it plays a break for  the current playing variation.

 ### Lava Genie
 The Lava Genie behaves like the LiberLive C1.
 However, it can only be used as a MIDI controller.
-There is currently no support for using the internal sounds with OrinAyo in harmony like the LiberLive C1.
+There is currently no support for using the internal sounds with Orin Ayo in harmony like the LiberLive C1.
 #### Chords
 It also uses the modified 7 basic chord key mapping and the 21 advanced key mapping from LiberLive C1.